bratpeki/modern-milkytracker-guide/docs/elems.md

 - If the user inserts a non-number character before a number character, the value in the field will be set to the default one
 - If the user inserts a non-number character after the number and hits `Enter`, everything after the first non-number character is lost

+Hitting `Esc` resets the text to what it was before the editing.

 One example of this type of field is the sample size field in the sample creation popup window, visible [here (in the diagram)](./samples.md#new).